 - In addition, request a copy of the story or video footage from all reporters.
-Provide your contact information and remember that this may be different from that on your business card if you are on the road. - 8.
-Send follow up materials (including press releases) to reporters in the distribution areas of any sites that did not have a media presence.
+Provide your contact information! - 8.
+Send follow up materials (including press releases and photos) to reporters in the distribution areas of any sites that did not have a media presence.
 While reporters may not have been able to join you for the visit itself, a press release could provide enough information to pique their interest and produce a story after the fact. - Remember to send a thank you note to any reporters that did join you as well!

 - 9. Once the tour ends, tell others about it!
-If an ACTE staff member joined you for the tour, remember that they may be a resource to you in developing a follow up plan, including sharing write-ups of the visit on the ACTE website or arranging post-event interviews. - 10.
+If an ACTE staff member joined you for the tour, remember that they may be a resource to you in developing a follow-up plan, including sharing write-ups of the visit on the ACTE website or arranging post-event interviews. - 10.
 Track the coverage of publications that did join you for the tour to see if you had a long-term effect on their reporting or if their article received any reader feedback.
 The goal of the media tour isn't just that you'll produce coverage during the event, but that you'll educate the reporter and their readers and spur greater awareness of CTE! - Don't forget to share your stories and media placements with ACTE's national office.
-Send links, clips and video to Sean Lynch (slynch@acteonline. org) or any staff member so we can share with the entire association!
+Send links, clips and video to Jori Houck (jhouck@acteonline. org) or any staff member so we can share with the entire association!